 However, after that hour, the feelings of happiness, self-appreciation and total euphoria will completely flip towards the other side of emotions.

 This leads to a chemical imbalance in your brain, this could cause depression in the long term.
-Still think it’s a harmless drug?
-If you struggle to get clean, contact our Cocaine Rehab clinic.
+Still, think it’s a harmless drug?
+If you struggle to get clean, contact our admissions team and start your cocaine rehab program now.

 The nose is another part of your body that will feel the effects of prolonged cocaine use.